towardsnetwork/blue-team/splunk.md

 # Splunk
 ### Resources to learn splunk
-Boss of the SOC V2,V3 from cyberdefenders.org.
+Boss of the SOC v2,v3 from cyberdefenders.org.
+Try both v2 and v3
-- Download VM for V2 or V3from cyberdefenders.org
+- Download VM for v2 or v3 from cyberdefenders.org and complete challanges.
 - Run Bots V2 or V3 from TryHackMe.com

 # Important commands